 Several years later, Prada entered into a deal to gain a controlling interest in France's Tannerie Megisserie Hervy, which specializes in lambskin tanning, in particular soft plonge nappa leather.
 Prada also entered into the venture with Tuscan tannery Conceria Superior, a long-time industrial partner of the Milan-based brand.

-And in an epically grander move, because Hermès will be outdone by NO BRAND, the Paris-based brand, which is known for its Birkin and Kelly bags, started breeding its own crocodiles.
-In 2009, Hermes resorted to breeding its own crocodiles on farms in Australia to try to meet demand for its leather bags.
-According to the company's then-CEO, Patrick Thomas: "It can take three to four crocodiles to make one of our bags so we are now breeding our own crocodiles on our own farms, mainly in Australia."
+And in an epically grander move, Hermès, the Paris-based brand known for its Birkin and Kelly bags, started breeding its own crocodiles eight years ago.
+In 2009, Hermès resorted to breeding its own crocodiles on farms in Australia to try to meet demand for its leather bags.
+According to the company's then-CEO, Patrick Thomas: "It can take three to four crocodiles to make one of our bags.
+So, we are now breeding our own crocodiles on our own farms, mainly in Australia."